 Our posture on privacy

 NOSIBLE is built around public written content, not personal profiles.
 Public availability does not remove privacy rights.
-NOSIBLE minimizes personal data in the index, keeps operational logs limited, gives customers private-key controls, and provides routes for objections, delisting, and removal (ICO).
+NOSIBLE minimizes personal data in the index, retains limited usage logs for 24 hours, does not log API request or response payloads on normal endpoints, and provides routes for objections, delisting, and removal (ICO).

 - NOSIBLE indexes public written sources, not personal profiles or identity datasets.